 While losing a loved one is always a tragedy, that tragedy can be compounded by anger if another person’s reckless behavior caused the death.
 While nothing can make up for the preventable loss of life, you and your family could obtain a degree of justice by pursuing a wrongful death lawsuit against the negligent party.
 This may help cover costs such as funeral and burial expenses, medical bills, and loss of income, as well as compensate you for the pain and suffering your loved one experienced and your loss of companionship.

 If you have lost a family member because of someone else’s negligence in Owing Mills, contact the wrongful death attorneys at Cohen & Dwin, P.A. for a free and confidential consultation about your legal options.
 Our compassionate attorneys have the experience and resources to fight for the compensation that you deserve in the wake of this family tragedy.

 A wrongful death lawsuit is a special type of personal injury case that seeks to recover financial and non-financial losses related to a family member’s death.
 A wrongful death claim can be brought against anyone whose actions or negligence resulted in a preventable death.

-Only the descendant’s surviving spouse, children, or parents, or a close family member who was “substantially dependent” on the deceased can bring a wrongful death claim in Maryland.
+Only the descendant’s surviving spouse, children, parents, or a close family member who was “substantially dependent” on the deceased can bring a wrongful death claim in Maryland.
 Wrongful death lawsuits are civil cases, not criminal cases.

 Our experienced wrongful death attorney in Owings Mills can help you understand if you may be able to bring a wrongful death lawsuit given the specifics of your situation.